NBISweden/strobealign-evaluation/README.md

 ## Datasets

-The datasets used here are based on the datasets created for the following paper:
+The simulated datasets generated and used here are created in the same way as the datasets for the following paper:

 Sahlin, K. Strobealign:
 flexible seed size enables ultra-fast and accurate read alignment.